 He went on to lead the development of a nuclear submarine propulsion plant and later the land-based prototype at Kalpakkam in the early professional years.
 Thereafter, after the turn of the century, he guided the development of nuclear recycle plants at Tarapur and Kalpakkam.

-“Dr Basu and his colleagues are mainly responsible for evolving strategies for safe radioactive disposal of waste in gas, liquid and solid forms containing various levels of radioactivity,” his BARC reads.
+“Dr Basu and his colleagues are mainly responsible for evolving strategies for safe radioactive disposal of waste in gas, liquid and solid forms containing various levels of radioactivity,” his BARC profile reads.

 Dr Basu was also a champion of mega science projects in India.
-“As chairman of @DAEIndia he negotiated agreements for India’s participation in @LIGOIndia & #CERN,” Somak Raychaudhury, director of the Inter-University Centre for Astronomy and Astrophysics, Pune.
+“As chairman of @DAEIndia he negotiated agreements for India’s participation in @LIGOIndia & #CERN,” tweeted Somak Raychaudhury, director of the Inter-University Centre for Astronomy and Astrophysics, Pune.

-LIGO India is the planned laser interferometer gravitational-wave being built in India. is the European Organization for Nuclear Research and one of the world's largest centres for scientific research — India is an associate member state and has made significant contributions to research at this centre.
+LIGO India is the planned laser interferometer gravitational-wave observatory being built in India.
+CERN is the European Organization for Nuclear Research and one of the world's largest centres for scientific research — India is an associate member state and has made significant contributions to research at this centre.

 In 2016, it was Dr Basu who signed the agreements for India’s participation in both these global mega science projects.